I'm on Windows and GCS doesn't start! How come?

 Is there a version of GCS localized for my language?

-The GCS Translations Repo may contain
+The GCS Translations Repo may contain one.

 How can I change where GCS loads settings from and to?